Otros Ejercicios

 I still hate that name!

-Just ole guitar and an empty bottle of booze.
+Just this ole and an empty of booze.

 Now I don't blame him 'cause he ran and hid,